 This work is funded in part by the Walmart Foundation.

 This briefing provides an update on progress, activities, and news in the areas of interest to the SR. It also indicates any actions and further support needed.
-A full summary of past progress, including details from past quarterly updates, can be found here.
+A full summary of past progress, including details from past quarterly updates, can be found in our SR Chronicles.

 1. Target 75 Priority Fisheries